Elizabeth Berridge (actress): Career

-Berridge was called in to audition for the part of Constanze Mozart after filming had already commenced in Prague on Amadeus.
-Meg Tilly, who was originally given the role, injured her leg in a soccer game and had to withdraw from the film.
-Two actresses were flown to Prague, and after a week's auditions Berridge was given the part (supposedly because the other actress, Diane Franklin, was "too pretty" to play the part of a landlady's daughter).
-Berridge and the other cast members remained in Prague for six months to complete the filming.
+Berridge was called to audition for the part of Mozart's wife Constanze after filming had already commenced in Prague on Amadeus.
+Meg Tilly, who was originally cast, injured her leg in a soccer game, forcing her to withdraw from the film.
+Two actresses were flown to Prague, and after a week's auditions Berridge was given the part (she recalled that Milos Forman declared, in jest, that the other actress, Diane Franklin, was "too pretty" to play the part of a landlady's daughter).
+Berridge and the other cast members remained in Prague for six months to complete filming.